amitmitra26/CommonFloor-Clone-Application/README.md

 You need to create a working, demonstrable and usable project using the Rails 5 framework.The project source code can live on Github and be deployed to Heroku (optional).
 You need to use Bootstrap framework for styling the views and pages.

-You should maintain our coding convention which is specified in that link https://github.com/kreeti/

  CommonFloor Clone - Requirement specifications: